Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **LastModifiedAt**: May 21, 2020

-**How to fix the violation**: For each response in the GET/PUT/PATCH opearation add the systemData object:
+**How to fix the violation**: For each response in the GET/PUT/PATCH operation add the systemData object:
 ``` json
  "systemData": {
     "$ref": "#/definitions/SystemData"